scds/text-analysis-3/lessons/tmpython.md

 {: .important}
 > Step 3 is slightly different depending on your operating system.
 If you are running the script on a Mac (or Bash shell), uncomment the first "file_list" variable assignment statement below.
 If you are running the script on a Windows OS, uncomment the second of the statements and update "\[path to folder]" to the pathname of the "corpus" folder.
 To find the pathname: open a File Explorer window, navigate to the corpus folder and copy the path in the address bar.
+> To uncomment a line of code, remove the hash symbol ("#") from the beginning of the line.

+In the script, after the lines of code you wrote in Step 2. above, copy / paste or type in:

 ```py
 # Read files from directory and create list from contents